 Stefan has worked as an academic and industry consultant researcher in patient centered outcome measurement across a range of clinical and surgical disciplines, including:

 - Neurology (Alzheimer’s disease, Parkinson’s disease, stroke, Huntington’s disease, multiple sclerosis, neuropathic pain, cervical dystonia, autism)

 - Rare disease (spinal muscular atrophy, Duchenne muscular dystrophy, Friedreich’s ataxia, myasthenia gravis, hemophilia)

 - Surgery (hand, sino-nasal, cancer, aesthetic)

 - Vascular (pulmonary embolism, deep-vein thrombosis, pressure ulcers)

-- Oncology (paediatric, testicular, skin)
+- Oncology (pediatric, testicular, skin)

 - Retinal diseases

-Stefan currently represents Modus Outcomes in the EURAMET funded project NeuroMET: Innovative measurements for improved diagnosis and management of neurodegenerative diseases (NDD).
-He has also been a scientific advisory committee member of: COSMIN Delphi study on Content Validity International Rare Diseases Research Consortium (IRDiRC) PCO Task Force; European Commission Initiative on Breast Cancer (ECIBC); National Institute of Neurological Disorders and Stroke (NINDS) Clinical Outcomes Group; Restore Burns and Wound Research Charity; and several ISPOR Task Forces.
+Stefan currently represents Modus Outcomes in the EURAMET-funded project NeuroMET: Innovative measurements for improved diagnosis and management of neurodegenerative diseases (NDD).
+He has also been a scientific advisory committee member of COSMIN Delphi study on Content Validity International Rare Diseases Research Consortium (IRDiRC) PCO Task Force; European Commission Initiative on Breast Cancer (ECIBC); National Institute of Neurological Disorders and Stroke (NINDS) Clinical Outcomes Group; Restore Burns and Wound Research Charity; and several ISPOR Task Forces.
 Stefan previously sat on the ISOQOL Board of Directors and was co-chair of the 17th Annual Conference in 2010.